justina823/plug_in/README.md

  Meta Box proves a better user interface for custom options. therefore I added in this movies reviews plugin.

 <h1> Recommended modules</h1>
- This module requires no modules outside of Drupal core.
+ This module requires no modules.

 <h1>  Installation</h1>
  Install as you would normally install a WordPress plugin.